top of page

 Nijman et al (2021)

 Uplisted to Tier 1.
 Now extremely rare; firm candidate for urgent conservation action.
 Strongly suspected to be due to trapping in overwintering grounds on Java (Brown Shrikes on the whole are recorded in large numbers in trade), rather than habitat loss as previously thought.
-Now so rare that this subspecies has no longer been recorded in trade or wild.
+Now so rare that this subspecies has very rarely recorded away from its known breeding grounds.

 IUCN Red List, BirdLife Datazone